the1lab/1lab/src/Cat/Functor/Monadic/Beck.lagda.md

 The adjunction unit and counit are again very simple, and it's evident to a human looking at them that they satisfy the triangle identities (and are algebra homomorphisms).
-Agda is not as easy to convince, though, so we leave the computation folded up for the bravest of readers.
+Mikan is not as easy to convince, though, so we leave the computation folded up for the bravest of readers.